 - 2. Records may be transferred from council to council as required, but only with signed permission from the individual whose record is requested. - 3.
 Individual congregations may request background checks as approved in their policies for lay persons within their congregation.
 These records will be evaluated and maintained by the local congregation, according to their own policies, and at the expense of the congregation.
 Teaching elder records will be maintained by the presbytery. - 4.
-The presbytery recommends the use of IntelliCorp for the process, and will use that company for background checks it authorizes.
+The presbytery recommends the use of IntelliCorp for the process and will use that company for background checks it authorizes.
 However, a congregation has the option of using any company it chooses to meet the requirements indicated in this policy.

-Disqualifiers:
+DISQUALIFIERS:

-- A. Active indictments alleging the following offenses, or any conviction of the following offenses, will disallow a teaching elder (minister), temporary or stated supply, CRE, interim, parish associate or adult leader from serving in Palo Duro Presbytery.
+- 1. Active indictments alleging the following offenses, or any conviction of the following offenses, will disallow a teaching elder (minister), temporary or stated supply, CRE, interim, parish associate or adult leader from serving in Palo Duro Presbytery.

-- 1. Murder
+- a.
+Murder

-- 2. Aggravated assault
+- b.
+Aggravated assault

-- 3. Sexual abuse
+- c.
+Sexual abuse

-- 4. Sexual assault
+- d.
+Sexual assault

-- 5. Aggravated sexual assault (rape)
+- e.
+Aggravated sexual assault (rape)

-- 6. Crimes against children (e.g. injury to a child; inducing sexual conduct or sexual performance of a child; possession or promotion of child pornography; the sale, distribution or display of harmful material to a minor)
+- f.
+Crimes against children (e.g. injury to a child; inducing sexual conduct or sexual performance of a child; possession or promotion of child pornography; the sale, distribution or display of harmful material to a minor)

-- 7. Family violence assault
+- g.
+Family violence assault

-- 8. Cruelty to animals
+- h.
+Cruelty to animals

-- 9. Arson
+- i.
+Arson

-- 10. Hate crime
+- j.
+Hate crime

-- 11. Lewd behavior
+- k.
+Lewd behavior

-- 12. Possession with intent to distribute illegal drugs within the past 10 years
+- 1. Possession with intent to distribute illegal drugs within the past 10 years

-- B. All other felony and Class A & B misdemeanor convictions, deferred adjudications, charges, criminal investigations or indictments for crimes not listed above will be reviewed by the executive presbyter.
-Review should
+- 2. All other felony and Class A & B misdemeanor convictions, deferred adjudications, charges, criminal investigations or indictments for crimes not listed above will be reviewed by the executive presbyter.

-- encompass such issues as circumstances, rehabilitation, time lapse since the offense, ministry of the individual, and any unresolved personal issues that might lead to misconduct. - C. Instances of sexual harassment will be reviewed by the executive presbyter.
 Review should encompass such issues as circumstances, rehabilitation, time lapse since the offense, ministry of the individual, and any unresolved personal issues that might lead to misconduct.

+- 3. Instances of sexual harassment will be reviewed by the executive presbyter.
+Review should encompass such issues as circumstances, rehabilitation, time lapse since the offense, ministry of the individual, and any unresolved personal issues that might lead to misconduct.
+The provisions of the Palo Duro Presbytery Sexual Misconduct Policy will be used in this review.

-The provisions of the Palo Duro Presbytery Sexual Misconduct Policy will be used in this review. - C. Appeals of the decision of the executive presbyter may be brought to the stated clerk, the Committee on Ministry, and the presbytery.
+Appeals of the decision of the executive presbyter may be brought to the stated clerk, the Committee on Ministry, and the presbytery.